SPVGit/POLLY-PROTOTYPE/README.md

 ## NEXT STEPS:

+- Ironing out any unseen issues

-Further modularization and optimization of OOP code.
-Creation of JSON file.
+- Further modularization and optimization of OOP code, e.g., creating superclasses, subclasses and methods to control the functionality of various buttons, images and texts.

+- Creation of a JSON file.

 ## RESOURCES: